luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/091_decode_ways.md

 - Runtime: O(N)
 - Space: O(N)
-- N = Number of elements in list
+- N = Number of characters in string

 Since we can recognize that there exists a recursion function, this can tell us that there is also a dynamic programming solution too.
 We already know the two sub-problems, whether to decode current character or current + previous character.

 With any dynamic programming solution, we need some sort of array.
-We can see that a 2d array can be used to represent number of ways to decode a character.
+We can see that a 1d array can be used to represent number of ways to decode a character.
 With this, we can store the previous calculated numbers and check them as we go left to right in the string.

 So given s='123', dp[0] will represent an empty string, dp[1] will represent '1', dp[2] will represent '2' and so forth.